mrfanuel/mrfanuel.github.io/index.md

 ![](assets/images/ST_306.png)

 On the LHS, sampling of a ST with Wilson's algorithm (wait a few seconds to see the output of the loop erased random walk).
 On the RHS, the output.
+More about that in [Sparsification of the regularized magnetic Laplacian with multi-type spanning forests](http://arxiv.org/abs/2208.14797); see also the [Julia code.](https://github.com/For-a-few-DPPs-more/MagneticLaplacianSparsifier.jl)

 ## Bio